-As shown in Fig.21, with the accumulation of fatigue damage of materials, the damage factor increased continuously.
-PU reached the stable stage after 30 000 cycles of loading, while EMWM-PU composite basically reached the stable state after 40 000 cycles.
-EMWM needed about 140000 times to enter the stable period, which is 100000 cycles slower than that of EMWM-PU composite.
-This result is mainly due to the disordered and complex spatial network structure inside EMWM.
-Therefore, with the increase in loading cycle, the contact form between the internal wires becomes gradually stable.
-When subjected to loads, the unstable state between the metal wire and polyurethane in EMWM-PU composite begins to transform, and transitions from running-in period to stable period in a relatively short time.
-Thus, the EMWM-PU composite enter the stable phase faster.
-Furthermore, as per Fig. 21, the order of damage factors is: EMWM > EMWM-PU > PU.
-The maximum damage factor of EMWM-PU was about 65% of EMWM, indicating that EMWM-PU composite have better fatigue resistance.
+As it is depicted in Fig.21, the accumulation of fatigue damage of the materials imposes an increased damage factor.
+More specifically, PU reached the stable stage after the application of 30 000 cycles of loading, while the EMWM-PU-based composite attained a stable state after the enforcement of 40 000 cycles.
+Interestingly, the EMWM-based compound required about 140000 times in order to enter the stable period, which is 100000 cycles slower than that of the EMWM-PU-based composite.
+This outcome is mainly ascribed to the disordered and complex spatial network structure within the EMWM.
+Therefore, by increasing the loading cycle, the contact form between the internal wires becomes gradually stable.
+When subjected to external loads, the unstable state between the metal wire and the polyurethane in the EMWM-PU composite begins to transform, whereas the transitions from the running-in to the stable period take place in a relatively short time.
+Thus, the EMWM-PU-based composite enter the stable phase faster.
+Furthermore, as can be observed from Fig. 21, the extracted order of damage factors is EMWM > EMWM-PU > PU.
+Therefore, the maximum damage factor of the EMWM-PU configuration was about 65% of the EMWM, indicating that the EMWM-PU composite possesses better fatigue resistance.

-Fig. 21 Damage factor of samples with vibration cycle: (a) energy damage factor and (b) stiffness damage factor
+Fig. 21.
+Damage factor of the samples as a function of the vibration cycle: (a) energy damage factor and (b) stiffness damage factor.

 4 Model establishment

-The main purpose of this section is to establish a nonlinear functional constitutive dynamic model of EMWM-PU composite for predicting the influence of various parameters on the dynamic properties of composites.
-As per the results of dynamic test, the restoring force hysteresis loop of EMWM-PU composite can be decomposed into a nonlinear elastic restoring force curve and nonlinear viscous damping force curve (see Fig. 22).
+The goal of this section is to develop a nonlinear functional constitutive dynamic model of EMWM-PU-based composite for assessing the influence of the various experimental parameters on the dynamic properties of the composites.
+According to the above-mentioned results of the dynamic test process, the restoring force hysteresis loop of the EMWM-PU-based composite can be decomposed into a nonlinear elastic restoring force curve and nonlinear viscous damping force curve (see Fig. 22).

-Fig. 22 Exact decomposition of hysteresis loop
+Fig. 22.
+Exact decomposition of the hysteresis loop.

-Bai et al.[60-62] concluded that the primary linear and tertiary nonlinear stiffness play a decisive role in the elastic restoring force.
-Therefore, the nonlinear elastic restoring force can be expressed as:
+Bai et al.[60-62] concluded that the primary linear and tertiary nonlinear stiffness play a decisive role in the elastic restoring force distribution.
+Therefore, the nonlinear elastic restoring force can be expressed as follows:

 (9)

-where, and are the primary linear and tertiary nonlinear stiffness coefficients respectively, X is the deformation of EMWM-PU composite.
+where and are the primary linear and tertiary nonlinear stiffness coefficients respectively, and X is the deformation of EMWM-PU composite.

-As illustrated in Fig. 22, the nonlinear damping force is a nonlinear closed curve.
-The damping component factor was used to describe more complex nonlinear damping force.
-It can be expressed as:
+As it is illustrated in Fig. 22, the nonlinear damping force exhibits the shape of a nonlinear closed curve.
+In addition, the damping component factor was used for describing more complex nonlinear damping force and it can be expressed by the following equation:

 (10)

-In the formula, and are the damping coefficient and damping component factor respectively, and is the symbolic function.
+In the formula, and stand for the damping coefficient and damping component factor respectively, while is the symbolic function.

-Therefore, the nonlinear dynamic model of EMWM-PU composite can be expressed as; (11)
+Therefore, the nonlinear dynamic model of EMWM-PU-based composite can be expressed as follows: (11)

-The dynamic experimental results demonstrate that the damping and stiffness characteristics of EMWM-PU composite were mainly affected by the amplitude and density, and the frequency had little impact on the dense materials.
-To describe the relationship between hysteresis loop and dynamic parameters, the elastic restoring force can be expressed as a functional relationship between the amplitude and density, i.e., equation (11) can be modified as follows:
+The acquired dynamic experimental results demonstrate that the damping and stiffness characteristics of EMWM-PU-based composite were mainly affected by the amplitude and density, whereas the frequency had a negligible impact on the dense materials.
+In order to further describe the connection between the hysteresis loop and the dynamic parameters, the elastic restoring force can be expressed as a functional relationship between the amplitude and density.
+As a result, equation (11) can be modified as follows:

 (12)

-where A is the loaded amplitude and ρ is the density of matrix EMWM in the composite
+where A is the loaded amplitude and ρ is the density of the EMWM-based in the composite.

-4.1 Identification of nonlinear stiffness coefficient
+4.1 Identification of the nonlinear stiffness coefficient